doychi/shwatavo/README.md

 ## Project Setup

 ### Requirements
 Like most programmers I find it tedious to write documentation I see it as incredibly important for keeping focused.
-To that end I will be experimenting with user stories as issues, as outlined in jvandemo's [GitHub Scrum Workflow](https://github.com/jvandemo/github-scrum-workflow) project.
+To that end I will be experimenting with user stories and the new Project feaure of GitHub.

 For now, that's about all I have.